rashmishivarudhra/AND-Digital/README.md

  1. Backend-creation has backend_creation.tf file which is used to create s3 bucket and dynamodb table for the remote backend.Before running the main application this file has to be run.
+    Before executing below commands you have set "AWS Access Key ID" and "AWS Secret Access Key" using aws configuere
     #commands:
     cd  backend-creation
     terraform init